Alecks20/Personal-Website/pages/hosting-my-stuff.md

-title: How I host my stuff as a developer
+title: Hosting my stuff as a developer
 date: 2024-03-26
 description: Hosting is something I have put a lot of time, effort and money into.
 (I still wouldn't say im an "expert" in this subject) but I have had a lot of experience in it.
 In this post I talk about why its important and my recommendations
 slug: hosting-my-stuff